 For many property owners and prospective buyers in New York, converting a basement into a rental unit means extra income and increased property values.
-But, how do you know if you can convert your basement?
+But, there are rules and regulations you should know first.

 Make Sure Your Existing or Prospective Property Has a Basement, NOT a Cellar